Programs for Veterans With PTSD

 - Irritability

-- Anger, aggressive behavior
+- Anger and aggressive behavior

 - Avoiding people, places, or situations that trigger memories or emotions